Skip to content

 Insurance claim guide

-Manhattan's moderate contractor market typically experiences 2–4 week backlogs following major hail events in Riley County.
-The area sees moderate storm chaser activity after regional storms, requiring homeowner vigilance.
-The Kansas Residential Roofing Act specifically prohibits contractors from advertising or promising to pay any part of insurance deductibles, with violations subject to Kansas Attorney General enforcement.
+Manhattan's moderate contractor market density means homeowners can expect 2–4 weeks of repair delays following major hail events in Riley County.
+The city experiences moderate storm chaser activity after regional hail damage, requiring caution when evaluating contractor solicitations.
+Kansas law specifically prohibits roofing contractors from advertising or promising to waive insurance deductibles under the Kansas Residential Roofing Act, with violations subject to enforcement by the Kansas Attorney General.

 Full 10-step claim guide for Manhattan